If you’ve been looking for help ending clutter for good, this method is as easy as 1-2-3!

 While the three steps above will help you get rid of the clutter, you might wonder how you’re supposed to prevent it from coming back.
 The answer is again as easy as 1-2-3.

 1 Bare Surface

 In every room of your house, pick one horizontal surface to keep entirely clutter-free.
-That means no knickknacks, no pretty decor, no books or papers placed there for “just a second.”
+That means no frills, no pretty decor, no books or papers placed there for “just a second.”
 Nothing.
 It stays bare.

 Why?
 Because having one bare horizontal surface will prevent clutter blindness.
 Rather than walking into a cluttered room and seeing no mess, or ignoring it, your brain will register the contrast between this one bare surface and the clutter on the others.
 This, in turn, will help you notice when clutter begins to pile up again.

 Every day, spend two minutes in each common room of your home picking up trash.
 That means the kitchen, family room, living room and any shared bathroom.
 Again, don’t get caught up in whether you might use it one day or whether so-and-so might like it.
 If it’s broken, outdated, expired, if you haven’t used it lately or wouldn’t spend money on buying it today, get rid of it.

 Now, don’t let this turn into another elephant — it’s just two minutes per room, so unless you live in a mansion we’re talking maybe 15 minutes per day.
 Going through each room daily like this will also let you ensure that the 1 horizontal surface you intend to keep bare is, in fact, bare.

 Before you get anything new, make sure you have three strong reasons for bringing it into your home.
 But NOTE: I want it, I like it, or it’s on sale/free can’t be any of the reasons.

 Think about how careful you are about the Facebook links you share, the things you Retweet, and what you add to your Pinterest boards.
 You curate those things, carefully picking and choosing what you feel are the best, most important things to share or save.